SandyRodger/JS225_OOJ/L3_function_contexts_and_objects.md

 foo();                // "this here is: undefined" console.log('this here is: ' + this); // "this here is: [object Window]"
 ```

+##### Q: What is meant by 'Implicit function execution context'?

+ A:  When a function is called its context is saved in an object referenced by the `this` variable.
+If a context is not explicitly set using apply, bind, or call, then Javascript implicitly sets the context.
+This is what is meant by `implicit function execution context`.
+Its an important concept in Javascript because context depends on how the function is called, rather than where it is defined.
+The setting of the context that the function has access to works by rules that are completely different to variable scoping rules.
+Let's look at a few examples:
+let obj = {
+  a: 1,
+  foo: function() {
+    console.log(this.a)
+  }
+}

+obj.foo() // 1
+In the example above we have the Object dot function pattern where javascript automatically sets the method's context to the object it is called on.
+This looks explicit as we provide the calling object, but is still in fact implicit.
+let bar = obj.foo
+bar() // undefined
+In the example above we are demonstrating context loss where a function is saved to a variable, but the references to its variables are lost.
+Because bar() is not called on an object it receives the context of the global object.
+So `this` is set to the global object, which in a browser is window but in Node.js is global (in strict mode regular function calls bind this  to undefined rather than the global object).
+If there was an a variable defined on the gobal object it would print that but assuming there is no `a` global variable, this line prints undefined.
+Alternatively one could set the context lexically with an arrow function.
+Arrow functions inherit their surrounding context, as demonstrated below:
+//arrow function:
+let obj2 = {
+  a: 1,
+  foo: function(n1, n2, n3) {
+    let bar = () => { console.log(`${this.a} and ${n1}, ${n2}, ${n3}`) }
+    bar(n1, n2, n3)
+  },
+}
+obj2.foo(7, 8, 9)

+##### Q: What is meant by 'explicit function execution context'?

+A: Continuing from the previous answer, one can bind a function's context explicitly with apply bind or call.
+These are excellent ways to avoid context loss.
+They are demonstrated below:
+let obj = {
+  a: 1,
+  foo: function(num1, num2, num3) {
+    console.log(`${this.a} and ${num1}, ${num2}, ${num3}`)
+  }
+}

+//apply
+obj.foo.apply(obj, [12, 13, 14])
+//call
+obj.foo.call(obj, 1, 2, 3)
+//bind
+let boundFoo = obj.foo.bind(obj)
+boundFoo(4, 5, 6)

 #### Implicit Execution Context for Methods

 - Remember it's defined bby where the function is called.
 See below: